MicrosoftDocs/azure-security-docs/articles/key-vault/general/azure-policy.md

 #### Deletion Protection

 Prevent permanent data loss of your key vault and its objects by enabling [soft-delete and purge protection](soft-delete-overview.md).
 While soft-delete allows you to recover an accidentally deleted key vault for a configurable retention period, purge protection protects you from insider attacks by enforcing a mandatory retention period for soft-deleted key vaults.
 Purge protection can only be enabled once soft-delete is enabled.
-No one inside your organization or Microsoft will be able to purge your key vaults during the soft delete retention period.
+No one inside your organization or Microsoft can purge your key vaults during the soft delete retention period.

 | Policy | Effects |
 |--|--|